pochiman/ProgrammingExpert/02_Programming_Fundamentals/04_Variables_and_Printing/variables_and_printing.md

 # [Variable]
 A variable can be thought of as a container that stores a value.
 As a programmer you can create your own variables that store different data types.
-The following is an example of a variable,
+The following is an example of a variable:

-hello_world = "this variable holds a string"
+`hello_world = "this variable holds a string"`

 In Python, variable names must: